jordicf/FRAME/tools/force/README.md

 # `frame force`

-Compute the global floorplan assigning the allocation of each module of the netlist.
+Relocate the modules of the netlist using a force-directed algorithm to obtain better initial values for the next stages.

 Execute `frame force --help` for help.